baremetal-engine/BareMetal/README.md

 **Photorealism.
 Lowest GPU possible.
 Always.**

+> ⚠️ **The industry lied to us.**
+>
+> Since the beginning of gaming, we've been told that better experiences require more powerful hardware — that every few years, we must upgrade our GPUs, buy new consoles, and accept bloated engines as the price of progress.
+>
+> But the truth is simpler — and more liberating: **we never needed more power, just better code.**
+>
+> BareMetal exists to break that cycle.
+To prove that photorealism doesn’t demand top-tier silicon — it demands smarter engineering.
+This is a rebellion against GPU dependency, AAA bloat, and the idea that only corporations can make beautiful games.
+>
+> If you've ever questioned the upgrade treadmill — you're not alone.
+Welcome to the resistance.

+## 🔧 What Is BareMetal?
 BareMetal is an open-source, ultra-optimized game engine forked from Godot with a radical goal:

 > Run photorealistic graphics on the lowest possible hardware — and expose the industry's obsession with GPU bloat.